No products in the cart.

 Yet, direct sowing seeds in your outdoor garden soil can also be risky compared to transplanting.
 The plant seeds must compete with environmental factors like wind, floods, and drought to weed pressure.

-So, the best planting method is to have the plan to give those seeds a chance of survival.
-Still, you will also need to prepare yourself to thin out the seedlings.
+So, the best planting method is to have a plan to give those seeds a chance of survival.
+Still, preparing yourself to thin out the seedlings would be best.
 You will be pulling out a few plants to space your plants evenly.

 Still, when is the best time to do direct sowing, and how is it done?